sz3/pog/readme.md

 * Chunks up large files!
 * Can be used to generate encrypted archives locally, or as a backup tool that pushes to cloud storage providers. (`s3`, `b2`, ...tbd)

-This tool is built around symmetric encryption (specifically `crypto_secretbox`, which is `xsalsa20poly1305`.
+This tool is built around symmetric encryption -- specifically `crypto_secretbox`, which is `xsalsa20poly1305`.
 Doing asymmetric PGP-like things is not in the cards -- but there is an experimental use case using asymmetric crypto that will likely be supported.

 * Still in beta!
 * Don't rely on this to keep your government leaks secret!